MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-IX-National-Oceanic-Atmospheric-Administration-Department-Commerce/subchapter-B-Ocean-Coastal-Resource-Management/part-922-National-Marine-Sanctuary-Program-Regulations/subpart-D-National-Marine-Sanctuary-Permitting/section-922.37.md

 ##### § 922.37 Appeals of permitting decisions. #####

-Link to an amendment published at 89 FR 83594, Oct.
-16, 2024.

 (a) *Potential appellant.* The following person may appeal an action listed in paragraph (b) of this section (hereinafter referred to as “appellant”):

 (1) An applicant or holder of a certification of any existing lease, permit, license, or right of subsistence use or of access pursuant to § 922.10;

-(2) An applicant or a holder of a National Marine Sanctuary permit issued pursuant to § 922.30 or pursuant to site-specific regulations appearing in subparts F through T of this part;
+(2) An applicant or a holder of a National Marine Sanctuary permit issued pursuant to § 922.30 or pursuant to site-specific regulations appearing in subparts F through V of this part;

 (3) An applicant or a holder of a special use permit issued pursuant to section 310 of the Act and § 922.31; and